Genomon-Project/paplot-doc/howto_mat.rst

   Displays the fraction of samples with the mutations affecting each gene stratified by types of mutations (e.g., nonsynonymous, stopgain and so on).

   - If the same sample has multiple mutations at the same gene, this is counted as 1.
   - If the same sample has multiple different types of mutation at the same gene, just a mutation type with "the higher priority" is counted.
+For example, the priority of stopgain is higher than that of nonsynonymous mutations.
+Please see (XXX) for the default settings of the priority and (XXX) for modifying them.

 :functions:
-  Mutation type (func) is displayed separately color-coded.
-If there are mutation types that you do not want to display, you can exclude them by unchecking the checkbox of functions.
+  Mutation type (function) is displayed with a distinct color.
+If you want to hide a specific type of mutations, uncheck the item in this section.

 :sub plot:
-  If there is data for the sample separately from mutation, it can be displayed as subplot.
+  If there is meta infromation for the samples (e.g., clinical information), it can be displayed as subplot.
 This file must be entered in the configuration file before executing the ``paplot`` command.

 .. image:: image/mut_operation1.PNG
   :scale: 100%